nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Duplicate Entry**: An attempt to add a student contact, grade, or record that already exists in the system.
-TAHub identifies and prevents duplicate entries based on specific criteria (e.g., matriculation number).
+TAHub identifies and prevents duplicate entries based on specific criteria (e.g., course name and email).
 * **Index**: A numerical value representing the position of a student’s contact in the TAHub system.
 TAs use this index to refer to a student’s record in commands.

 --------------------------------------------------------------------------------------------------------------------